Image: Due Angeli (Two Angels)

 SLB: But that goes back to my original question about what women are really getting from all women’s groups.

 KW: We trust each other.
 And we share.
-A male teacher or priest figure … can produce hero worship of course.
-That can mean women lose their power by projecting their power onto him, thinking he is the source of their healing.
+A male teacher or priest figure … can mean women lose their power by projecting their power onto him, thinking he is the source of their healing.
 And women with a faulty or unformed animus can project distortions onto male teachers and leaders.
+Sometimes their male love objects can ‘wear the cloak the women throw around them’ as my male analyst friend told me.
 But the soul has her ways and sometimes falling in love is part of the soul’s journey.
-It’s the coming to know and own ones’ own maleness (or animus).
+It’s the coming to know and own one’s own maleness (or animus).
 We need to retrieve the parts we project outwards; we need to learn this wisdom, how we give away our power, and what it means when we do this.

 He Draws Her Out of Me